Allocation Control

 }

-This implementation explicitly creates an array
+This implementation explicitly creates an array rather than relying on

 assignment from an initializer list.
 But the array uses default

-, not the one used by jv
+memory_resource, not the one used by jv.

-To avoid creating such temporaries with an incorrect memory_resource
+To avoid creating such temporaries with an incorrect memory_resource,

-can be helpful.
+value::emplace_object, and value::emplace_string can be helpful.